FederatedAI/FATE/examples/federatedml-1.0-examples/README.md

 Figure 1： Job Overview</div>

 1. Left window: showing data set used for each party in this task.
-2. Middle window: Running status or progress of the whole task
+2. Middle window: Running status or progress of the whole task.
 3. Right window: DAG of components.

 ### Step6: Check out Logs